TWHamiltonJR/CSU-Senior-Project/docs/proposal.md

 Project Description:
 ====================

-My project will be a fake WIFI set up in the Buc stop that will not be password protected and will be left open.
-The WIFI will be made using pfsense, and it will be just a man in the middle using CSU wireless to connect to the internet.
+My project will be a Evil Twin WIFI set up in the Buc stop that will not be password protected and will be left open.
+The WIFI will be made using Airgeddon hosted on Kali, and it will be just a man in the middle using CSU wireless to connect to the internet.
 It will scan for people using non-encrypted websites or trying to see if it can store the hash to bypass login and log in without storing any data given to the